MicrosoftDocs/VBA-Docs/api/Access.ChartAxis.GroupType.md

 ---

-# ChartAxis.GroupType Property (Access)
+# ChartAxis.GroupType property (Access)

 Returns or sets the type of grouping applied to an axis field when its type is a date.
-Read/write **[AcDateGroupType](Access.AcDateGroupType.md)** .
+Read/write **[AcDateGroupType](Access.AcDateGroupType.md)**.

 ## Syntax